ETFs

 Read about the differences between ETFs and CFDs.

-There are a number of costs to consider when spread betting or trading CFDs on ETFs, including the spread, holding costs (if you hold a trade overnight), commission (applicable to share and ETF CFDs) and guaranteed stop-loss orders, if you choose to use this risk-management tool.
-View our trading costs for more details.
+There are a number of costs to consider when spread betting or trading CFDs on ETFs, including the commission (applicable to ETF CFDs), spread, holding costs (if you hold a trade overnight), and guaranteed stop-loss orders (GSLOs), if you choose to use this risk-management tool.
+Note that a GSLO premium is refunded in full if it's not triggered while your position is open.

 Trading ETFs offers several potential benefits to traders.
 ETFs track a number of instruments within a single trade, so compared with trading on individual shares, ETFs can be less costly, while also offering more diversification.
 ETFs can also provide exposure to certain markets and assets that may not otherwise be available.
 Learn more about ETF trading.